Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What rules, standards and procedures govern the tax authorities’ review of companies’ compliance with transfer pricing rules?
 Where does the burden of proof lie in terms of compliance?

 Swiss tax law includes no domestic legislation on transfer pricing.
-Therefore, there are no specific rules, standards or procedures with regard to the tax authorities’ review of companies’ compliance with transfer pricing rules.
+Therefore, there are no specific rules, standards or procedures with regard to the tax authorities’ review of companies’ compliance with transfer pricing rules during tax assessment or tax audit procedures.
 Instead, the competent tax authorities may review companies’ transfer pricing compliance as part of the regular tax compliance review process (eg, analysing the arm’s-length comparability of related party transactions and requesting additional information during the tax assessment process or audits).
+Taxpayers can also request tax adjustments in response to initial adjustments by foreign tax authorities that can be easily integrated in the tax assessment procedure if the initial adjustment is accepted by the competent Swiss tax authority.
+After the final assessment of a tax period, an adjustment can be granted only under certain legally defined conditions.
+The award of a mutual agreement procedure should be considered a sufficient reason to allow an adjustment.

 In principle, the taxpayer has the burden of proof regarding tax-reducing facts and the tax administrations have the burden of proof regarding tax-increasing facts.
 However, taxpayers are subject to an obligation to cooperate with the tax administrations and provide them with all of the information necessary for an accurate tax assessment.